Mountain Center in Riverside County, California — The American West (Pacific Coastal)

 Reservoir capacity was increased in 1923 when the Lake Hemet Water Company increased the height of the dam by 12.5 feet, raising the dame to its present 135 feet.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Kenworthy (approx. 0.8 miles away); Speed-of-Light Experiment (approx. 7.4 miles away); Hamilton School, Anza (approx. 8 miles away); Juan Diego Flats (approx. 9 miles away); McCallum House (approx. 12.8 miles away); San Carlos Pass (approx. 12.8 miles away); Oasis Hotel (approx. 12.9 miles away); Plaza Theatre (approx. 12.9 miles away).
+Kenworthy (approx. 0.8 miles away); Speed-of-Light Experiment (approx. 7.4 miles away); Hamilton School, Anza (approx. 8 miles away); Juan Diego Flats (approx. 9 miles away); Moorten Botanical Garden (approx. 11.7 miles away); McCallum House (approx. 12.8 miles away); De Anza Camp (approx. 12.8 miles away); Oasis Hotel (approx. 12.9 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 9, 2012, by Michael Kindig of Long Beach, California.
-This page has been viewed 746 times since then and 3 times this year.
+This page was last revised on August 18, 2020.
+It was originally submitted on January 9, 2012, by Michael Kindig of Long Beach, California.
+This page has been viewed 833 times since then and 36 times this year.
 Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
 Photos: 1, 2. submitted on January 9, 2012, by Michael Kindig of Long Beach, California.
 3, 4. submitted on October 18, 2015, by Lou Gonzales of Mountain Center, Californis. • Bill Pfingsten was the editor who published this page.